terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway-usage.md

 4. **Use the discovery protocols directly**: If you have a tool you like for any of the discovery protocols, you can use that directly.
-    1. **mDNS**: Look for services matching `_workstation._tcp` with the name `beaglebone`.
+    1. **mDNS**: Look for services matching `_workstation._tcp` with the name `swarmgateway`.
 On Linux:

             avahi-browse _workstation._tcp
    2. **SSDP/UPnP**: Look for the `urn:TerraSwarm:gateway:1` profile.
-   3. **BLE/Eddystone**: Scan for BLE advertisements with device name `beaglebone`.
+   3. **BLE/Eddystone**: Scan for BLE advertisements with device name `swarmgateway`.
 The IP address is encoded in them as ASCII.

 5. **Use nmap**: Scan for all devices with port 3001 (the websockets port)
 open:

-        nmap -sV -p3001 --open <any ip address on the BBB network>/24
+        nmap -sV -p3001 --open <any ip address on the gateway network>/24

 Getting Data from BLE Devices On Your Computer